depsterr/depsterr.com/src/about.md

 I'm a person.
 In my spare time I (among other things) enjoy learning about the inner workings of computers, writing code and fiddling with my config files.
 At the moment I exclusively use Unix based operating systems, my favourite programming language is C and my text editor of choice is vim.

+I also like listening to music, and if you wish you can view my bandcamp collection [here](bandcamp.com/deppy).

 ## What's this site for?

 Whatever I feel like putting here.
 Though I doubt I'll share much non tech related stuff here.